tradecraftio/tradecraft/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the bitcoind tests manually, launch `src/test/test_bitcoin`.
+To run the freicoind tests manually, launch `src/test/test_freicoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the bitcoind tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the freicoind tests.

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new `BOOST_AUTO_TEST_SUITE` sections.
+To add more freicoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new `BOOST_AUTO_TEST_SUITE` sections.

-To run the bitcoin-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+To run the freicoin-qt tests manually, launch `src/qt/test/test_freicoin-qt`

-To add more bitcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more freicoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_bitcoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_freicoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_bitcoin --log_level=all --run_test=getarg_tests
+    test_freicoin --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_bitcoin --run_test=getarg_tests/doubledash
+    test_freicoin --run_test=getarg_tests/doubledash

-Run `test_bitcoin --help` for the full list.
+Run `test_freicoin --help` for the full list.

 ### Adding test cases